Students who wish to declare a gerontology major or minor should notify the Office of Records and Advising (A-203).

 To fulfill the requirements of the minor, students must complete a minimum of 18 credit hours in approved courses, including GERON 101/NURS 199, Introduction to Aging (3) and GERON 395, Capstone Project (3 or 4) plus 4 gerontology options.
 Courses in the minor must have a focus on aging, will be drawn from across the SXU curriculum, and may include periodic special topics courses.
 At least one-half of the credit hours used to fulfill the minor must be completed at Saint Xavier University.

 Students enrolled in the minor who wish to complete the major may apply completed optional minor courses to meet the criteria of the degree completion/Major.

 Faculty and Administration

-The Gerontology Studies program is sponsored by the College of Arts and Sciences and the School of Nursing.
+The Gerontology Studies Programs are sponsored by the School of Nursing and Health Sciences.
 It is an interdisciplinary program that draws upon the expertise of faculty in many academic departments and schools within the University.
 Faculty members offer perspectives and courses appropriate to the multidimensional study of older adults and contribute to the development of the program's curriculum.